Understanding the Fiji Regions© FijiPocketGuide.com

 Viti Levu (The Main Island)

 Viti Levu is Fiji’s largest island and most populated.
 Often referred to as the “mainland”, Viti Levu features several regions that travellers might want to explore.
-Each region presents its own charms, activities and selection of fabulous resorts.
+Each region presents its own charms, activities, and fabulous resorts.
+While the list below gives a quick overview, check out The Complete Travel Guide to Viti Levu for a more in-depth guide to the main island.

 Nadi